MK2112/deTube_shorts_blocker/README.md

 └── LICENSE               # MIT License
 ```

-* The script listens for page navigations to catch YouTube's SPA behavior and redirects Shorts URLs early.
+* The script listens for page navigations to catch YT's SPA behavior and redirects Shorts URLs early.
 * It continuously monitors the DOM for Shorts elements and removes them as they load.
 * It does **not** collect or transmit any user data at any point